patrickjohncyh/ibm-waldo/6-Miscellaneous/Future Work.md

-The most obvious area in which WALDO could stand to be improved is in increasing the number of signs it can recognise.
+The first, and most apparent, area in which WALDO could stand to be improved is in increasing the number of signs it can recognise.
 However, this is a time-consuming process due to the lack of an online Makaton database with which to train the machine learning model.
 As such, the following changes could be made to the data collection process if the number of signs to be recognised is to be drastically increased.